7. Independence and Objectivity

 7.3 The OIA and its staff members’ objectivity and independence must not be impaired in fact or in appearance.
 Impairment to the individual auditor’s objectivity and organizational independence may include, but is not limited to, personal conflict of interest, scope limitations, restrictions on access to records, personnel and properties, or resource limitations.

-7.4 The Director of Internal Audit and Internal Auditor(s) must have NO direct operational responsibility or authority over any of the activities to be audited.
+7.4 The Head of the OIA and Internal Auditor(s) must have NO direct operational responsibility or authority over any of the activities to be audited.
 Accordingly, they should not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activities that may impair their objectivity and organizational independence.

 a.
-The Director of Internal Audit and Internal Auditor(s) must refrain from assessing specific operations for which they were previously responsible.
+The Head of the OIA and Internal Auditor(s) must refrain from assessing specific operations for which they were previously responsible.
 The individual objectivity is presumed to be impaired if she/he provides assurance services for an activity for which she/he has responsibility within the previous year.

 b.
-If the Director of Internal Audit has or is expected to have roles and/or responsibility that fall outside of internal auditing, sufficient safeguards must be in place to limit impairments to her/his objectivity or organizational independence.
+If the Head of the OIA has or is expected to have roles and/or responsibility that fall outside of internal auditing, sufficient safeguards must be in place to limit impairments to her/his objectivity or organizational independence.

 c.
-Assurance for functions over which the Director of Internal Audit has responsibility must be overseen by a party outside of the OIA.
+Assurance for functions over which the Head of the OIA has responsibility must be overseen by a party outside of the OIA.

-7.5 The Director of Internal Audit and OIA’s staff members must exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
+7.5 The Head of the OIA and OIA’s staff members must exhibit the highest level of professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.
 They should make a balanced assessment of all relevant circumstances and not be unduly influenced by their own interests or by others in forming their opinions over any of the audited activities.

-7.6 The Director of Internal Audit should confirm the OIA’s objectivity and organizational independence to the Audit Committee at least annually.
+7.6 The Head of the OIA should confirm the OIA’s objectivity and organizational independence to the Audit Committee at least annually.